AnicetNgrt/jiro-nn/examples/housing/cr.typ

 ]]

-As we can see, the NN which had weights and biases initialized at random in the $[0, 1]$ range, tried to generalize based on the limited observations it received, and therefore can predict what the _non-existent_ value of $"xor"$ would be for any input in the $[0, 1]$ range.
+As we can see, the NN which had weights and biases initialized at random in the $[0, 1]$ range, tried to generalize based on the limited observations it received, and therefore can predict what the _non-existent_ value of $"xor"$ would be for any input in the $[0, 1]$ range @fromscratch.
 But since the starting weights and biases are set at random, it converges to different minima each time, which leads to different predictions.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[